anthony-aylward/ucsd-bioinf-labs/README.md

   - lipidomic
 - climate
   - working in lab vs. working remotely
+  - diversity
+- expectations and responsibilities
+  - number of first-author papers

 ## Second Aim
 Populate a database with information on faculty and their salient features, perhaps in .json format.
 Collect electronic submissions from students and interview faculty.